 Research question 1: Does the runtime execution of code generated from USMs by PSM is semantic-conformant to PSSM?

 To evaluate the semantic conformance of runtime execution of generated code, we use a set of examples provided by Moka [15], which is a model execution engine offering PSSM.
 Fig. 3 shows our method.
 We first use our code generator to generate code (Step (1)) from the Moka example set.
 Step (2) simulates the examples by using Moka to extract the sequence (Traces 1) of observed traces including executed actions.
-The sequence (Traces 2) of traces is obtained by the runtime execution of the code generated from the same state machine in a Step (3).
+The sequence (Traces 2) of traces is obtained by the runtime execution of the code generated from the same state machine in step (3).
 The generated code is semantic-conformant if the sequences of traces are the same for both of the simulation and generated code execution [16].

-PSSM test suite consists of 66 test cases totally.
-Table IV shows the test results for each state machine concepts provided by PSSM.
-The results are promising that our prototype PSM passes 62/66 tests.
+The PSSM test suite consists of 66 test cases totally.
+Table IV shows the test results for each state machine concept provided by PSSM.
+The results are promising that our prototype PSM passes 62 out of 66 tests.
 In fact, our prototype PSM fails with some

 wired tests such as transitions outgoing from an entry point to an exit point.
 This is, as our observation, never used in practice.
 Furthermore, as the UML specification says that transitions outgoing from an entry point of a composite state should end on one of the sub-vertexes.

-However, this evaluation methodology has a limitations that it is dependent on PSSM.
+However, this evaluation methodology has the limitation that it depends on PSSM.
 Currently, PSSM is not fully defined.
 Specifically, on event support, only SignalEvent is specified.
 On pseudo-states, histories are not supported.
 Thus, our evaluation result is limited to the current specification of PSSM.

-Threats to validity: Internal threat is that, all test cases of the PSSM test suite are contained in a single model file.
+Threats to validity: Internal threat is that all test cases of the PSSM test suite are contained in a single model file.
 However, the input to our experiments requires a test case per model file.
 Furthermore, operation behaviors, in PSSM, are defined by activities while our prototype defines behaviors as code blocks embedded into models.
 Therefore, we manually re-create these tests and convert activities into programming language code.

 Benchmarks

-In this section, we present the results obtained through the experiments on some optimization aspects of generated code.
+In this section, we present the results obtained through the experiments on some optimization aspects of the generated code.
 Specifically, two questions related to memory consumption and runtime performance of generated code are posed.

 Research question 2: Runtime performance and memory usage is undoubtedly critical in real-time and embedded systems.
 Particularly, in event-driven systems, the performance is measured by event processing speed.
 Does code generated by the presented approach outperform existing approaches and use less memory?